NREL/OpenStudio-resources/doc/Setting_up_Python.md

 # Setting up your python environment

-The script has been tested on Python 2.7.14 and 3.6.3.
+The script has been tested on Python 2.7.14 and 3.6.3 and 3.6.4.
 The notebook has only been tested in 3.6 so **prefer Python 3** if you don't have an environment yet.

 ## Using pip